 Over the past 50 years strategy and innovation management tools and frameworks have proliferated, mostly developed by consultants and academics.
 The choice can be bewildering for managers confronted with a practical challenge.
 The 2013 book 'Key strategy tools: the 80+ tools for every manager to build a winning strategy' is indicative of this challenge.
 Although a useful catalogue, it is difficult to judge which particular tools in what combination to select, and how they can be customised to work together to address the issues at hand.
 And this is just the tip of the iceberg - a study in 2000 (Phaal et al.) identified more than 850 matrix tools (e.g. classic 2x2 type), with dozens more being developed each year, adding to the challenge.

-A pragmatic focus on tried and tested industry-proven tools provides a potential solution to the problem of tool proliferation, as the generic forms can be configured to accommodate recent (and older) approaches and frameworks, with the confidence that one is building on approaches that have been demonstrated to work.
+A pragmatic focus on tried and tested industry-proven tools provides a feasible solution to the problem of tool proliferation, as the generic forms can be configured to accommodate recent (and older) approaches and frameworks, with the confidence that one is building on approaches that have been demonstrated to work.
 Through empirical investigation, three generic tool types have been found to function well together for general application to strategy and innovation management: